Possible ‘ATL Orgy’ Hoaxer Cidney Green Says It Happened, But Shared No Proof

 “This whole thing is absolutely insane!
 First off, if I wasn’t at [the ATL Orgy], then [why] do I have body paint on me [right now]?
 I only have this on because I was at my birthday party.
 I’m not even in school!
 All of the guests at my party were painted by two [professional skin painters].
 Ask them how many women they painted at my party!”

-As you may have guessed, neither one of those women have spoken up about their involvement, but rumor has it that all in attendance at the ATL Orgy were ordered to sign release and privacy waivers, which would, once again, negate Cidney’s side of the story.
+As you may have guessed, neither one of those women has spoken up about their involvement, but rumor has it that all in attendance at the ATL Orgy were ordered to sign release and privacy waivers, which would, once again, cast doubt on Cidney’s side of the story.

 What do you think, Inquisitr readers?
 Did Cidney Green pull a fast one with the ATL Orgy?
 You know what to do — hit the comments!